-- MIB repository.
+- 1. From the File menu, choose Delete MIB (or from the main tool bar).
+A shuffle dialog will appear.
+It contains two lists of MIB modules.
+The left list shows all MIB modules available from the current MIB repository.
 The right list shows the MIB modules that are to be deleted. - 2.
 Select any MIB modules you want to delete from the left list of available MIB modules.
 Click on the Add button to move the selected modules to the right list of MIB modules that should be deleted.
 Any MIB modules that depend on a MIB that is moved to the right list will be moved to the right list too.
-This ensures that AgenPro has always a consistent view on MIB data. - Select any MIB modules you want to preserve from deletion in the right list.
+This ensures that AgenPro has always a consistent view on MIB data. - 3.
+Select any MIB modules you want to preserve from deletion in the right list.
 Click on the Remove button to move the selected modules to the left list of available MIBs.
 Any MIB modules that preserved MIB module depends on will also preserved from deletion. - 4.
 Click on the OK button to execute the changes made. - 5.
 Confirm the deletion of the displayed number of MIB modules by choosing the Yes option.